hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 To access full U-Boot a special escape sequence is needed.

-If you use TeraTerm software, create a simple MACRO file that contains this code:
+If Tera Term is used, create a simple MACRO file that contains this code:

 `send $1B $1D $0F $0B`

-Configure TeraTerm with the correct serial parameters (refer to **Serial** paragraph), select the created MACRO file **BEFORE** powering up the ONT but **DON'T OPEN IT NOW**, power-up the ONT and when you see the above message, quickly open the macro to reach the U-Boot prompt:
+Configure Tera Term with the correct serial parameters (refer to **Serial** paragraph), select the created MACRO file **BEFORE** powering up the ONT but **DON'T OPEN IT NOW**, power-up the ONT and when you see the above message, quickly open the macro to reach the U-Boot prompt:

 ```sh
 9601D#